hsnguyen/assembly/README.md

 The long-read data will be used for bridging and can be given as DNA sequences (FASTA/FASTQ format, possible .gz) or alignment records (SAM/BAM) as mentioned above. *npGraph* will try to guess the format of the inputs based on the extensions, but sometimes you'll have to specify it yourself (e.g. when "-" is provided to read from *stdin*).
 If the sequences are given, then it's mandatory to have either BWA-MEM or minimap2 installed in your system to do the alignment between long reads and the pre-assemblies.

 Alternative option is to use your favourite aligner and provide SAM/BAM to *npGraph*.
-In this case, you have to convert FASTG/GFA file to FASTA file to use as the reference for the alignment.
+In this case, you have to manually convert FASTG/GFA file to FASTA file to use as the reference for the alignment.
 You can use awk script to do this, e.g. for converting FASTG file
 ```
 awk -F '[:;]' -v q=\' 'BEGIN{flag=0;}/^>/{if(index($1,q)!=0) flag=0; else flag=1;}{if(flag==1) print $1;}' assembly_graph.fastg > assembly_graph.fasta
 ```